explcre/Augmented-reality-simulation-of-cardiovascular-interventional-surgery-IPP-/README.md

 ## How to run the code

 It's recommend to use visual studio environment, and the main function is in `./TestVision/main.cpp`.
-Also makefile is provided in this directory.
+Also makefile is provided in the`./TestVision` directory.